Reduce Dementia Risk by Treating Hearing Loss

 And sometimes, hearing loss could be confused with signs of dementia.

-Unfortunately, only 20% of people who could benefit from hearing treatment actually seek help.
+Unfortunately, only 20% of people who could benefit from hearing treatment seek help.
 Most put it off until they can’t communicate even in the best listening situations.

 Advertisement